-We understand the county is in the process of finalizing the fiscal 2021 budget and is currently reviewing some of its revenue assumptions in light of the COVID-19 outbreak and the potential impacts to income taxes in particular.
-Management indicates it expects to adjust revenue and expense estimates as necessary and that reserves will continue to remain well above its policy.

-Property taxes accounted for nearly half of total general fund revenues in fiscal 2019, followed by income taxes at 40%, with both sources showing consistent growth over the past five years.
-In addition, St. Mary's County maintains some taxing flexibility, in our view, given the county's property tax rate of 84.78 cents per \$100 of AV compares well to peers' in Maryland.
+The county is in the process of finalizing the fiscal 2022 budget.
+Increases in tax base assessments and continued income tax growth provide some tailwinds for extra spending, and the introduced budget adds a number of positions in public safety, education, and county government infrastructure.
+Even so, the proposal also includes reduced revenue assumptions for the items that are trailing budgeted figures in the fiscal 2021 budget.
+Management indicates it expects to adjust revenue and expense estimates as necessary and that reserves will remain well above its policy.
+Property taxes accounted for approximately 46% of total general fund revenues in fiscal 2020, followed by income taxes at 43%, with both sources showing consistent growth over the past five years.
+In addition, St. Mary's County maintains some taxing flexibility, in our view, given that its property tax rate of 84.78 cents per \$100 of AV compares well to peers' in Maryland.
 The county has not increased its property or income tax rates in many years.
-However, the county's income tax revenue raising flexibility is limited following the recent tax rate increase to 3.17%, which is just slightly below the state mandated 3.20% maximum.
+However, its income tax revenue-raising flexibility is limited following the recent tax rate increase to 3.17%, which is just slightly below the state-mandated 3.20% maximum.